xd009642/streamer-template/doc/02_audio_decoding.md

 expected dasp output doesn't work.

 To test the signal is as expected a metric called cross-correlation is used.
+This measures the similarity of two signals, and you can apply a delay and find the overlapping point where they are most similar.
+Our audio and resampled audio won't have a lag applied it should already exactly overlap so we only need to do the maths at delay=0.

-And while I vaguely know the maths and can find it in some of my uni notes I wanted to lean on an existing "golden" implementation for discrete instead of continuous time.
+And while I vaguely know the maths and can find it in some of my old university notes I wanted to lean on an existing "golden" implementation for discrete instead of continuous time.
 So using [this source](https://paulbourke.net/miscellaneous/correlate/) we have this function to measure the similarity of two signals:

 ```rust